-- Verify that the source container is locked in the OFF (shutter closed) position. - The person in charge of individuals entering the tank should monitor the entryway. - Verify closed shutter with a calibrated survey meter or the system electronics.
+- Verify that the source container is locked in the "OFF" (shutter closed) position - The person in charge of individuals entering the tank should monitor the entryway - Verify closed shutter with a calibrated survey meter or the system electronics.
 The detector will show off-scale readings.
-Measured fields should be very close to background. - After work is completed, make sure the vessel is vacant and the entrance door secured before returning the source container to the ON position.
+Measured fields should be very close to background. - After work is completed, make sure the vessel is vacant and the entrance door secured before returning the source container to the "ON" position

-4.3 Removal of a Source Container
+3.3 Removal of a Source Container

 All maintenance such as removal or replacement of the source container may only be carried out by supervised personnel, who have been specially trained in radiation procedures according to local regulations or handling approval.

-Ensure that the contents of the handling approval is valid.
+► Ensure that the contents of the handling approval is valid.
 Local conditions are to be observed.
 All work to be carried out may only be done from a safe (shielded!) location.
 Safety procedures must also be carried out to protect personnel from all possible risks.
-The disassembly of the source container can only be executed during OFF position.
-Make sure, the OFF position is secured with a padlock.
+The disassembly of the source container can only be executed during "AUS/OFF" position.
+Make sure, the "AUS/OFF" position is secured with the locking bolt and the protective cap is secured with the padlock (see Operating Instructions BA01327F).